php-etl/metadata/README.md

 );
 ```

-Then, use the instance as a functor to automatically initialise the
+Then, use the instance as a functor to automatically discover the types metadata.

-class metadata as shown here:
+Example of a DTO class metadata fetcher:

 ```php
 <?php